Gillian Lewis: Television in the mid-1960s

 In the mid '60s Gillian Lewis appeared in episodes of such popular television series as Gideon's Way (1964), The Avengers (1965), Mogul (1965), Public Eye (1965) and The Baron (1966).
-A number of her roles, then and later, were in series that subsequently acquired "cult" status among devotees.
+A number of her roles, then and later, were in series that subsequently acquired "cult" status among devotees such as Department S in which she appeared in the 1968 episode One of Our Aircraft is Empty.

 In the Avengers episode, "The Man-Eater of Surrey Green" (broadcast December 1965), she played Laura Burford, an old friend of Emma Peel (Diana Rigg) who was mysteriously lured away from scientific work alongside her tactile fiancé to a horticultural project aimed at propagating menacing bean-like plants with gigantic tendrils.
 As Joyce Grant in The Baron ("So Dark the Night", broadcast 15 March 1967), her father died in a spooky country house just before the series' eponymous hero (Steve Forrest as John Mannering) and his glamorous assistant (Sue Lloyd as Cordelia Winfield) arrived to value some antiques.
 This was the prelude to "an eerie web of intrigue, murder and revenge, with two girls facing hair-raising danger".